Boston Children’s Hospital Logo PNG

 Font and Colors

 The designers chose an average font modification for the Boston Children’s Hospital logo that shares features with three typefaces simultaneously: Carisma Gothic 600 DemiBold, Rutan DemiBold, and Rehn Medium.
-The difference with the original is insignificant: it consists of a small adjustment of some letters.
+The difference from the original is insignificant: it consists of a small adjustment of some letters.
 For example, the ” o ” inner space is more elongated, and the bottom of the “t” curve is slightly cut off.
 The corporate palette consists of only two colors: white and cobalt blue.